Fechin/reference/source/_posts/http-status-code.md

 - [4xx: Client Error](#4xx-client-error){data-tooltip="It means the request contains incorrect syntax or cannot be fulfilled."}
 - [5xx: Server Error](#5xx-server-error){data-tooltip="It means the server failed to fulfill an apparently valid request."}

-### 1xx.
-Information
-* [100: Continue](https://tools.ietf.org/html/rfc7231#section-6.2.1){data-tooltip="Only a part of the request has been received by the server, but as long as it has not been rejected, the client should continue with the request."}
-* [101: Switching Protocols](https://tools.ietf.org/html/rfc7231#section-6.2.2){data-tooltip="The server switches protocol."}
-* [102: Processing](https://tools.ietf.org/html/rfc2518#section-10.1){data-tooltip="An interim response used to inform the client that the server has accepted the complete request, but has not yet completed it."}
-* [103: Early Hints](https://tools.ietf.org/html/rfc8297){data-tooltip="Indicates to the client that the server is likely to send a final response with the header fields included in the informational response."}

 ### 2xx.
 Successful {.row-span-2}
 * [200: OK](https://tools.ietf.org/html/rfc7231#section-6.3.1){data-tooltip="The request is OK."}